When a user attempts to access embedded content, they may see the following error message:

 After confirming that the embed user has the correct permissions and role assignments, you need to check the user's content access.
 To do this, verify the following information:

 - What folder is the embedded content saved in?

 Does the embed user, or the group to which the embed user is assigned, have access (

 The quickest way to confirm in which folder the content is saved is to view the content in the regular Looker environment, and then look at the top left corner above the content's title.
 After navigating to that folder, select the gear icon in the top right corner under Manage Access.
 You can quickly determine if a content-access issue is causing the 404 error by granting the specific embed user

 View access to the folder.

-If the embed user (or the group they've been assigned to with SSO embed group IDs) has not been given access, the user will be unable to see any content that's been saved in the folder.
+If the embed user (or the group they've been assigned to with signed embed group IDs) has not been given access, the user will be unable to see any content that's been saved in the folder.
 Admins (or non-admins who have been granted

 Manage Access, Edit permissions to the folder) can make changes to the content access settings at this point to add the embed user or user group.

 A common complication can occur when a dashboard has been duplicated and exists in multiple folders.
 Each copy of a dashboard has a unique ID, so make sure the dashboard that is being embedded has the same ID as the dashboard that users are expecting to access — you can verify the ID in the dashboard's URL, in the following format:

 Closed systems are a special case when it comes to checking content access.
 A closed system silos saved content for individual groups.
 Implementing a closed system is often recommended as a best practice for every Powered By Looker deployment (embedded analytics).
 The main benefit of this system is that it completely removes the All Users group, sets all personal folders to private, and prevents users from seeing other users or their content in the instance (unless all the users share a group).
 This effectively creates a multi-tenant instance for multiple clients so that they cannot access other users' content or information unless they're explicitly granted access.